nordeim/SG-Point-Of-Sale/v1.5/project_codebase_files_set.md

         """Updates an existing user's details, password, and roles.""" async with self.core.get_session() as session:
             try:
+                # Use selectinload to fetch user with roles efficiently
                 stmt = select(User).where(User.id == user_id).options(selectinload(User.user_roles))
                 result = await session.execute(stmt)
                 user = result.scalar_one_or_none()